harryzhou2000/OblivionSP/readme.md

 - Press once **CUR XXX** in *Autopilot Button Region* to set the value to current flight data (where XXX can be ALT, SPD or HDG), or
 - Toggle on the button **SET XXX** to manually set the value with **Num Pad** like in 2.5.2.
 Remember to toggle of that **SET XXX** after finishing the manual setting.

+Note that autopilot is off if you are far from level, you must have less than 45° of pitch and roll to enter autopilot.

+You can still control the attitude a bit when autopilot is on.
+Let go of stick to let autopilot do right.

 When navigation mode is on, you can not set the autopilot target heading, for it is always overwritten by the waypoint's heading.